prohippo/pyelly/README.txt

                       extend "echo" rules
  1.3.10  - 17mar2016  allow fractions to be handled as single tokens
-                      extend "marking" rules and integration test
+                      extend "marking" rules and integration test 1.3.11  - 13apr2016  allow vocabulary table entries to start with ',' extend "marking" rules and integration test

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure